lockw1n/attempt/README.md

 ├── Localization/            The key convention every module's catalogue follows, plus │                            locale-explicit FormatStyles for numbers, weights, dates and percentages.
-├── DerivedValues/           Background actor recomputing personal records and estimated max on set │                            mutation, behind its own cache repository.
-Not a feature module — four │                            of the five below read it, so it cannot live inside any one of them.
+├── DerivedValues/           Background actor recomputing personal records and estimated max on set │                            mutation, behind its own cache repository, plus the shared tonnage │                            arithmetic every screen totalling logged load reads.
+Not a feature │                            module — four of the five below read it, so it cannot live inside any │                            one of them.
 ├── Features/                Feature modules, one level deeper — the level is load-bearing:
 │                            .swiftlint.yml scopes the no-raw-values rules to this path.
-│   ├── ExerciseLibrary/     The exercise catalogue, including its per-exercise history section │   ├── Logging/             The active session and everything logged into it │   ├── History/             Past training: sessions, calendar, search │   ├── Dashboard/           e1RM tiles, the recent-PR feed, the start-workout action │   └── Settings/            Preferences, data portability, sync └── DebugHarness/            Throwaway end-to-end run: seeds, logs a set, prints PRs and e1RM Attempt/
+│   ├── ExerciseLibrary/     The exercise catalogue, including its per-exercise history section │   ├── Logging/             The active session and everything logged into it │   ├── History/             Past training: sessions, calendar, search │   ├── Dashboard/           e1RM tiles, the recent-PR feed, the week summary, the start-workout │   │                        action
+│   └── Settings/            Preferences, data portability, sync └── DebugHarness/            Throwaway end-to-end run: seeds, logs a set, prints PRs and e1RM Attempt/